Shawntendo/todos-mvc-auth-group-copy/README.md

   - added color property to user model in models/user.js
   - modified statement in controllers/todos.js that passed color property to todos.ejs along with the retrieved todos list
   - tried to add switch statement to select css files with dark mode options (the switch statement is incomplete and currently breaks the page)
+  - Updated switch statement in .ejs so it works when the user logs in and the correct css will be loaded base on color property